 Colic is generally at its worst around the age of 4 to 6 weeks.
 If your baby is still colicky after 3 months, or cries nonstop for more than 3 or 4 hours, some other condition may be causing real discomfort and you should take the baby to the doctor.
 You may want to take your baby to the doctor when colic first appears, just for a checkup to ensure you are not overlooking something that can be effectively treated, especially if this is your first baby.

-Always see the doctor if your baby cries for more than 4 hours, has a fever, becomes lethargic, vomits more than normal, or has bloody stools.
+Always see the doctor if your baby cries for more than 4 hours, cries without tears, has a fever, becomes lethargic, vomits more than normal, has difficulty breathing, has poor weight gain, or has bloody stools.
 These are not signs of colic.

 You can’t assume that a crying baby has no real problems until you’ve checked all possibilities.
 Any number of infections or other conditions could be causing your baby’s pain.
 Diagnosing of colic requires eliminating these other possibilities.
 They include bowel obstruction; a scratched eye; a hernia; a hair or thread that has become tied around a finger or toe; or an infection of the bladder, brain, abdomen, or ear.